Philosophy of Worship

 God is Pleased with a Variety of Music

 Paul said we should sing “psalms and hymns and spiritual songs.”
 That’s three different genres or kinds of songs.
 And there is variety even within those three categories.
 For example, the Psalms include all kinds of different compositions.
 There are at least nineteen different kinds of instruments mentioned in Psalms.
 That is variety.
 The greatest musical instrument of all, the most versatile, the one created by God—is the human voice.
 This allowance for variety rules out narrow-minded, man-made mandates that give preference to hymns over other kinds of songs (or vice versa), or one kind of instrument over another.
-As for instruments, the word for “making music” in Ephesians 5 literally means “to use a plucking instrument.”
+As for instruments, the word for “making melody” in Ephesians 5:19 literally means “to use a plucking instrument.”
 Today there are a multitude of different kinds of plucking instruments, from harps, to guitars as well as other stringed instruments.
-Psalm 150 mentions the trumpet, pipe, timbrel as well as loud, crashing cymbals.
+Psalm 150:1-6 mentions the trumpet, pipe, timbrel as well as loud, crashing cymbals.
 So percussion cannot be ruled out and labeled as inherently worldly as some are prone to do.
 God is a God of creativity and variety and wants us to worship Him accordingly.

 God is Pleased with New Songs